timothyas/xesn/paper.md

 T.A.
 Smith and S.G.
 Penny acknowledge support from NOAA Grant NA20OAR4600277.
 S.G.
 Penny and J.A.
 Platt acknowledge support from the Office of Naval Research (ONR) Grants N00014-19-1-2522 and N00014-20-1- 2580.
+T.A.
+Smith acknowledges support from the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.

 # References